Skip to main content

 This guide assumes you have installed the Helm client and know how to configure and use Helm Charts.

-If you are using the example application from the SDK Samples respository, you can use the existing Helm package and don't need to create all the files again.
-Otherwise, use the code snippets given in this guide as reference and adjust the values accoridng to your application.
+If you are using the example application from the SAP Cloud SDK Samples repository, you can use the existing Helm package and don't need to create all the files again.
+Otherwise, use the code snippets given in this guide as reference and adjust the values according to your application.

 • A Node.js application using the SAP Cloud SDK and an approuter